-- 209. Eight pedestrian ramps from the boardwalk deck onto the beach would have to be removed and replaced to accommodate the seawall.
+- 207. Eight pedestrian ramps from the boardwalk deck onto the beach would have to be removed and replaced to accommodate the seawall.
 In addition, approximately three double leaf swing gates would be required along the seawall alignment to provide access to the beach for maintenance vehicles at existing access points.
-At the western end of the boardwalk the seawall would tie into the raised promenade described below. - 210.
+At the western end of the boardwalk the seawall would tie into the raised promenade described below. - 208.
 Buried Seawall/Armored Levee with Raised Promenade: The buried seawall/armored levee plan alignment would begin at the termination of the existing boardwalk (near the east end of Miller field).
-For the reach fronting Miller Field, average existing elevations along the shoreline at the line of protection range from +10.0 to +12.0 feet NGVD 1929.
-Continuing in a westerly direction, fronting Miller Field, the alignment consisted of 1,760 feet of buried stone seawall with a paved walkway and/or bicycle path crest and with a crest elevation of +17.0 feet NGVD 1929 to New Dorp Lane. - 211.
-The plan alignment then continued with 170 feet of double lined structurally connected steel sheeting, separated by 10 to 15 feet of fill with a designed cap at elevation +17.0 feet NGVD 1929.
-This short section of double sheet pile wall was necessitated by space restrictions, which precluded the use of a buried seawall. - 212.
-The alignment continued westerly for 4,800 feet again using a buried seawall (with a raised promenade to replace the existing promenade) section with a crest elevation of +17.0 feet NGVD 1929.
-The buried seawall/armored levee would terminate at the existing dune at the eastern end of Oakwood Beach. - 213.
+For the reach fronting Miller Field, average existing elevations along the shoreline at the project alignment range from +10.0 to +12.0 feet NGVD29.
+Continuing in a westerly direction, fronting Miller Field, the alignment consisted of 1,760 feet of buried stone seawall with a paved walkway and/or bicycle path crest and with a crest elevation of +17.0 feet NGVD29 to New Dorp Lane. - 209.
+The plan alignment then continued with 170 feet of double lined structurally connected steel sheeting, separated by 10 to 15 feet of fill with a designed cap at elevation +17.0 feet NGVD29.
+This short section of double sheet pile wall was necessitated by space restrictions, which precluded the use of a buried seawall. - 210.
+The alignment continued westerly for 4,800 feet again using a buried seawall (with a raised promenade to replace the existing promenade) section with a crest elevation of +17.0 feet NGVD29.
+The buried seawall/armored levee would terminate at the existing dune at the eastern end of Oakwood Beach. - 211.
 Dune Reinforcement, Levees and Floodwall Levees and Floodwall: This section is identical to the layout described for Alternative #2.
 Typical design sections of the levees and floodwalls are presented above in Figure 18 and Figure 19, respectively.